The slow work of getting better

 The icing on the cake: a hot latte on a freezing day

-Drawn in by the smells and warmth more than I expected, I lingered over a frothy oat latte in the small but perfectly Berlin-cool café section.
+Drawn in by the smells and warmth more than I expected, I huddled over a frothy oat latte in the small but perfectly Berlin-cool café section.
 Sufficiently revived, I then wrapped up and stomped back out into the winter frost.

 The French Quarter at noon: colour, crowds, traffic — and a skeletal giant keeping watch